Open Shortest Path First: OSPF areas

-A network is divided into OSPF areas that are logical groupings of hosts and networks.
+A network is divided into OSPF areas that are logical groupings of contiguos hosts and networks.
 An area includes its connecting router having an interface for each connected network link.
 Each router maintains a separate link-state database for the area whose information may be summarized towards the rest of the network by the connecting router.
 Thus, the topology of an area is unknown outside the area.
 This reduces the routing traffic between parts of an autonomous system.

 OSPF can handle thousands of routers with more a concern of reaching capacity of the forwarding information base (FIB) table when the network contains lots of routes and lower-end devices.
 Modern low-end routers have a full gigabyte of RAM, which allows them to handle many routers in an area 0.
 Many resources refer to OSPF guides from over 20 years ago where it was impressive to have 64 MB of RAM.

 Areas are uniquely identified with 32-bit numbers.
 The area identifiers are commonly written in the dot-decimal notation, familiar from IPv4 addressing.
 However, they are not IP addresses and may duplicate, without conflict, any IPv4 address.
 The area identifiers for IPv6 implementations (OSPFv3) also use 32-bit identifiers written in the same notation.
 When dotted formatting is omitted, most implementations expand area 1 to the area identifier 0.0.0.1, but some have been known to expand it as 1.0.0.0.

 Several vendors (Cisco, Allied Telesis, Juniper, Alcatel-Lucent, Huawei, Quagga), implement totally stubby and NSSA totally stubby area for stub and not-so-stubby areas.
 Although not covered by RFC standards, they are considered by many to be standard features in OSPF implementations.